sommerharris/Computer_Systems/course_synthesis/Design.md

 INTERNAL STRUCTURE DESIGN QUESTIONS
-*please find accompanying diagrams in the readme for this directory

 The idea behind this project is to create a least recently used (LRU) cache, as a concurrent linked hashmap.
 My first step in designing this project was to break down and understand the following concepts:
 >least recently used cache (and LRU eviction policy)